Flokots/end-to-end_testing/README.md

 - Extract the product prices.
 Product prices are in the `div` element with `lh30 cl-dark weight-300 fs-medium-small` class.
 - Log the extracted prices.

+### Project Setup
+1. Clone this repository.
+2. `cd` into the cloned repository.
+3. Run `npx cypress run`
+4. Have fun exploring!

 ### Author

 [Florence Kotohoyoh](https://github.com/Flokots)